Toba-dean/MERN-auth/README.md

 By Toba

 # Summary
-a full stack application built in the MERN stack.
+A full stack application built in the MERN stack.
 It basically focuses on authentication.